 Before They Leave Home

-The following is a list of essential information to help parents prepare their student for study abroad.
+The following is a list of essential information to help parents prepare students for study abroad.

-Studying abroad can be a defining period in your student’s educational experience - it will transform their perspectives on the global environment and contribute significantly to their personal growth and goals for the future.
-However, you - and your student - may have a wide range of feelings about this upcoming experience, from excitement about its potential to stress at the idea of being far apart and dealing with a new culture.
+Studying abroad can be a defining period in a student’s educational experience; it will transform their perspectives on the global environment and significantly contribute to their personal growth and future goals.
+However, you – and the student – may have a wide range of feelings about this upcoming experience, from excitement about its potential to stress at the idea of being far apart and dealing with a new culture.

-Encouraging independence before your student departs to go abroad will make it easier for them to thrive once they are actually in Greece.
-Students may ask for help in preparing for their studies abroad.
+Encouraging independence before students depart will make it easier for them to thrive once they are actually in Greece.
+Students may ask for help in preparing for their studies abroad, for example.
 Instead of offering to do something for them (filling out paperwork, calling our office, etc.), you can empower them by encouraging them to do the research necessary to complete tasks themselves.
 Before they depart, also make sure that you discuss their and your own expectations and encourage them to contact our on-site staff if they have any questions or concerns once they arrive in Greece.

-Students will need to obtain a passport (valid for 3 months past the end of the program) and a Greek visa if they are a semester/year student.
-Summer students do not need a visa unless they are planning to stay in Greece longer than 90 days.
+Students need to obtain a passport (valid for 3 months past the end of the program) and a Greek visa if they are a semester/year student.
+Summer students who are US citizens do not need a visa unless they are planning to stay in Greece longer than 90 days.
 Students of other nationalities should check with the nearest Greek Consulate whether they need a visa for less than 90 days.
-They should also prepare a copy of any medical prescriptions they are currently on.
+They should also prepare a copy of any prescriptions for medications they are currently taking.

-CYA’s North American Office will be in touch with your student at each step of the pre-departure process to ensure they submit everything necessary.
-Each student must submit all of CYA’s forms, a signed participation agreement, and payment for program fees.
-For semester/year students, they must also submit an application for an ISIC (International Student ID Card) and attend a visa webinar.
+CYA’s North American Office will be in touch with students at every stage of the pre-departure process to ensure they submit everything necessary.
+Each student must submit all CYA forms, a signed participation agreement, and payment for program fees.
+Semester/year students must also attend a visa webinar.

-CYA’s North American Office will be in touch with all students about arrival dates and how to book flights after they are accepted into the program.
+CYA’s North American Office will be in touch with all students about arrival dates and how to book flights once they have been accepted into the program.
 Students are responsible for arranging their own travel to Greece.
-Before purchasing a ticket, we recommend looking into student travel agencies, discount airfare websites and search engines, and the airlines themselves.
+Before purchasing a ticket, we recommend doing some research into student travel agencies, discount airfares, and the airlines themselves.
 Remember to ask about student rates.
-Once a flight has been booked, your student must submit a Flight Information Form (found in their Accepted Student website) to notify CYA of their arrival date and flight information.
+Once a flight has been booked, students must submit a Flight Information Form (found on the Accepted Student website) in order to notify CYA of their arrival date and flight information.

 In an effort to enhance student safety and security, each CYA student is required to carry a mobile telephone with a Greek phone number.

-Students who currently carry GSM mobile phones with international capability can use their mobile phone in Greece once the phone is ‘unlocked’ by purchasing a Greek SIM card.
-Contact your mobile phone service provider to confirm that your phone has international capability ant that it is "unlocked".
+Students who currently carry GSM mobile phones with international capability can use these phones while in Greece – if ‘unlocked’ – by replacing their SIM card with a Greek one.
+Contact your mobile phone service provider to confirm that your phone has international capability ant is ‘unlocked’.

-CYA will provide students with Greek SIM cards are available for purchase in Athens.
-With a Greek SIM card, incoming calls from anywhere in the world are free of charge to the student while the student and telephone are (physically) in Greece.
+CYA will provide students with Greek SIM cards.
+With a Greek SIM card, incoming calls from anywhere in the world are free of charge provided that the student and telephone are (physically) in Greece.

-A good practice is to make a data file by gathering all of the information you and your student might need while they are away.
-A few suggestions include:
+It is good practice to make a data file containing all the information you and a student might need while they are away.
+We suggest that this file contains:

-- contact information for your student at CYA
+- contact information for the student at CYA

 - contact information for the study abroad office at the home institution

-- doctors who have treated your student in the past
+- information about doctors who have treated the student in the past

-- the citizen assistance section of the Greek embassy or consulate nearest you
+- details of citizen assistance available at the Greek embassy or consulate nearest you

-- the U.S. State Dept. Office of Overseas Citizen Services
+- details of the U.S. State Dept. Office of Overseas Citizen Services

-- insurance policy numbers and how to submit claims
+- insurance policy numbers and information about how to submit claims

-- a duplicate lost passport kit containing: two passport photos, an official copy of their birth certificate, a photocopy of the passport photo, signature, and visa pages
+- a duplicate lost passport kit: two passport photos, an official copy of the student’s birth certificate, a photocopy of the passport photo, signature, and visa pages